5 Dental Symptoms that May be Warning Signs

 2. Bleeding or Swollen Gums

 Healthy gum tissue shouldn’t bleed unless you are brushing too vigorously.
 Bleeding or swollen gums can be a sign of periodontal (gum) disease.
-According to the CDC (Centers for Disease Control), half of all adults over the age of 30 have periodontitis, which is advanced gum disease.
+According to the CDC (Centers for Disease Control), almost half of all adults over the age of 30 have periodontitis, which is advanced gum disease.
 We check your gum tissue every time you come in for a checkup, but if you notice your gums are bleeding or swollen before your next appointment, give us a call right away.
 The good news is that early treatment can reverse the progression of gum disease.

 3. Bad Breath